Learn more about how we respect your rights under the Personal Health Information Protection Act, 2004

 provides more detailed information.

-Integrity & Vigilance
+Integrity and Vigilance

 North York General Hospital is committed to integrity in making decisions involving personal and personal health information and to being vigilant in identifying and addressing risks to privacy and data security.